harshitpaunikar1/rtsp-camera-browser-streaming/.github/project-buildup-history.md

 - Task summary: Ended up revisiting this in the evening — fixed a type coercion issue that was causing silent NaN propagation downstream.
 - Deliverable: Good enough to not be embarrassing.
+## 2025-08-28 - Day 4: User flow

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to map the core user journey from start to finish in plain steps and make the whole thing feel less half baked.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: I wrapped up the day with user flow mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.